Encancaranublado/SyntheticData/README.md

 ## This repository

 This repository contains firstly the code used for all experimentation.
 It should show all of the results from the testing.
 This is to ensure transparency.
+It also includes the full report, so that you may see for yourself the detailed processes, strategies, and evaluations that took place.